-- (B) If the suggested mediator or evaluator is not an employee of the court, the moving party or parties shall set forth the person's proposed compensation, including reimbursement for expenses, and how and when the evaluator is to be paid. - (C) Names of available mediators and evaluators are available from the Chief Deputy Clerk of Court. - (3) The presiding judge will select the mediator or evaluator and may select any person not involved in the case. - (4) The presiding judge or the mediator or evaluator may issue appropriate Orders to govern the proceedings.
-A mediator or evaluator may also set forth the governing procedures in a letter to the parties.
-Such letters will not be filed in the record of the case.
+- participate in mediation or neutral evaluation. - (2) One or more parties may move the presiding judge for an order requiring mediation or neutral evaluation. - (3) The presiding judge will select the mediator or evaluator and may select any person not involved in the case. - (4) The presiding judge or a judicial mediator or evaluator may issue appropriate Orders to govern the proceedings.
+A non-judicial mediator or evaluator may set forth the governing procedures in a letter to the parties.
+Such letters will not be filed in the record of the case. - (d) When a case is settled, the parties must immediately notify the Court.